aniruddha-adhikary/shantofy/CONTEXT.md

    intercept notifications from other apps.
 2. **Target Apps Filtering**: It specifically monitors notifications from a predefined list of target apps.
-3. **Background Operation**: Shantofy runs as a foreground service to ensure reliable operation and prevent system termination.
+3. **Background Operation**: Thamen runs as a foreground service to ensure reliable operation and prevent system termination.
 4. **Permission Requirements**:
     - Notification Listener permission: Required to intercept notifications